amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 The narrator of Kafka’s story has trouble assigning an ontological cate- gory to Odradek.
 Is Odradek an artifact?
 But if so, its purpose is obscure:

-it looks like a flat star-shaped spool of thread, and indeed it does seem to have thread wound upon it; to be sure, these are only old, broken-off bits of thread, knotted and tan- gled together, of the most varied sorts and colors. . . .
-One is tempted to believe that the creature once had some sort of intelligible shape and is now only a broken-down remnant.
+> *it looks like a flat star-shaped spool of thread, and indeed it does seem to have thread
+> wound upon it; to be sure, these are only old, broken-off bits of thread, knotted and tangled
+> together, of the most varied sorts and colors. . . .
+One is tempted to believe that the
+> creature once had some sort of intelligible shape and is now only a broken-down remnant.
-Yet this does not seem to be the case; .. . nowhere is there an unfinished or unbroken sur- face to suggest anything of the kind: the whole thing looks senseless enough, but in its own way perfectly finished.
+> Yet this does not seem to be the case; .. . nowhere is there an unfinished or unbroken surface
+> to suggest anything of the kind: the whole thing looks senseless enough, but in its
+> own way perfectly finished.*

 Or is Odradek a living creature, a little person?
 But if so, his embodiment is unlike that of any other person we’ve encountered.
 From the center of